Abhipsit16/Cognify/README.md

 4. **Update Socket Client Configuration**
    - Open the `socketClient.js` file.
-   - If needed, replace the IP address with your local system's IP address.
+   - If needed update line 27 "socket=io('http://localhost:3001')" to match the ip of the server where the app or socket server is hosted.

 ---